 - 15 Bean Soup with Ham Hock.
 If you don’t have a hambone but want similar richness and flavor, you can make this 15 bean soup with a ham hock instead.
 Be sure to wait until the end to season with salt and use water instead of broth, since the ham hock will be salty.

 - 15 Bean Soup with Chicken.
 Add 1 pound of cubed boneless skinless chicken breast, and saute it with the onion until cooked through.
 Finish cooking the soup as directed.
 You could also stir in premade shredded chicken just before serving.
-Reference my post on How to Make Shredded Chicken for tips.
+Reference my post on How to Make Shredded Chicken or Baked Chicken Breast for tips.

 - 15 Bean Soup with Sausage.
 Add 1 pound Italian turkey sausage, and saute it with the onion until it is cooked through.
 Finish cooking the soup as directed.